 - Apply basic skills and knowledge relevant to teaching in the online environment.

-- Create an ANGEL course site which is easy to navigate, has a comprehensive and clear syllabus, and uses effective strategies for creating a community in the online classroom.
+- Create a comprehensive and clear syllabus and use effective strategies for creating a community in the online classroom.

-- Compare and contrast the appropriate and potential uses of Web-based applications and educational technologies (E.g., discussion forums, PowerPoint, chats, blogs, social networking, etc.).
+- Compare and contrast the appropriate and potential uses of web-based applications and educational technologies to enhance student engagement and promote active learning (e.g., discussion forums, PowerPoint, chats, blogs, social networking, etc.).

 - Distinguish among and employ a wide range of assessment strategies.